VantivLabs/RaspberryPi.CSharp/README.md

 * If you are going to work with Windows IoT you will need a computer with windows 10 and Visual Studio 2015 Community edition.
 Actually, you do not need community edition, any version of Visual Studio 2015 will work.

 * If you want to put a different OS version other than Raspbian on the Pi you will need a MicroSD adapter.
-We should have one or two of these with us at the hackathon in case you do not have one, are unable to bring one, or forget to bring it.

 * It's likely also a good idea to give your device a unique name.

-* Please feel free to bring other sensors with you to satisfy your hardware hacking needs:  temperature, wind direction (ha!), humidity, anything you think will make your product better.

 # Useful Links